prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

     ![](../images1/dp-lab4-(21).png)

-	*A .pbids file contains a connection to your SQL pool.
+    >**Note**: A .pbids file contains a connection to your SQL pool.
 It's a convenient way to start your project.
-When opened, it will create a new Power BI Desktop solution that already stores the connection details to your SQL pool.*
+When opened, it will create a new Power BI Desktop solution that already stores the connection details to your SQL pool.

 1. When the .pbids file has downloaded, **open it**.

-	*When the file opens, it will prompt you to create queries using the connection.
-You will define those queries in the next task.*
+   >**Note**: When the file opens, it will prompt you to create queries using the connection.
+You will define those queries in the next task.

 ### Create model queries